huynhbaotoan/q-dev-prompt-engineering/08-conclusion.md

 # Conclusion and Resources

+## Best Practices

+1. **Start with clear objectives**: Define what you want to achieve before crafting your prompt.

+2. **Provide sufficient context**: Include relevant code, error messages, and constraints.

+3. **Use appropriate context inclusion methods**: Choose between @file, @folder, @workspace based on your needs.

+4. **Break down complex tasks**: Divide large problems into smaller, manageable chunks.

+5. **Iterate and refine**: Use the initial response to refine your follow-up prompts.

+6. **Specify constraints**: Mention any limitations or requirements that should guide the response.

+7. **Request explanations**: Ask Amazon Q to explain its reasoning or approach.

+8. **Use role-based prompting**: Assign a specific role to get specialized expertise.

+9. **Leverage built-in agent experiences**: Use slash commands for specialized assistance.

+10. **Save effective prompts**: Create saved prompts for recurring tasks.

 ## Key Takeaways

 Throughout this guide, we've explored various techniques and best practices for prompt engineering with Amazon Q Developer.
 Here are the key takeaways: